lubianat/bibtex2dashboard_test_report_fapesp_masters/SETUP.md

 ```sh
 git push --set-upstream origin main
 ```

+- Set GitHub Pages on the repository settings on GitHub to the `main` branch

 ** README and Database updates

 Update `README.md`  and `wbib.py` files to reference your new repository: